plohoj/worker-runner/README.md

 ```
 ## <a name="localrunnerresolver"></a> LocalRunnerResolver
 The original Runner instance will run in the same area in which it was resolved / wrapped.
-`LocalRunnerResolver` can be used to replace `NodeRunnerResolver` to simplify debugging in development mode and for testing.
+`LocalRunnerResolver` can be used to replace `ClientRunnerResolver` to simplify debugging in development mode and for testing.
 That allows to use a local Runner as [method result](#resolved-runner-as-method-result) or pass it [as argument](#resolved-runner-as-argument).
 ``` ts
 // ...